DoctorMcKay/node-tf2/README.md

 ### itemSchema

-After `itemSchema` is emitted, this is the object representation of the parsed items_game.txt file.
+After `itemSchemaLoaded` is emitted, this is the object representation of the parsed items_game.txt file.
 Before that point, this is undefined.

 ### backpack